-Table 4 (pg 83) shows the file structure that must be used when submitting electronic banding data not entered using MAPSPROG.
+Table 4 (pg 93) shows the file structure that must be used when submitting electronic banding data not entered using MAPSPROG.
 Following are explanations of the fields listed in Table 4; for further details on the codes used, consult the "Collection and Recording of Banding Data" section of this manual.
 All character fields should be entered left-justified and numeric fields right-justified.

-- LOC Location.
+LOC - Location.
 Enter your four-character location code.

-- BI Bander's Initials.
+BI - Bander's Initials.
 Enter the two-character bander's initials.

-- BS Band size.
+BS - Band size.
 The purpose of this and the following field is to enable us to find original data easily.
 Records on 'Unbanded' and 'Recapture' sheets should be entered with band sizes 'U' and 'R', respectively.
 Unbanded birds on new-band sheets should be given the band size for the sheet

-- PG Page number.
+PG - Page number.

-- C Capture code.
+C - Capture code.

-- BAND Band number (always nine digits long).
+BAND - Band number (always nine digits long).

-- SPEC Four-letter species alpha code.
+SPEC - Four-letter species alpha code.

-- AGE Age.
+AGE - Age.

-- HA How aged.
+HA - How aged.

-- WRP Wolfe-Ryder-Pyle plumage and molt code.
+WRP - Wolfe-Ryder-Pyle plumage and molt code.

-- SEX Sex.
+SEX - Sex.

-- HS How sexed.
+HS - How sexed.

-- SK Skull.
+SK - Skull.

-- CP Cloacal protuberance.
+CP - Cloacal protuberance.

-- BP Brood patch.
+BP - Brood patch.

-- F Fat.
+F - Fat.

-- BM Body molt.
+BM - Body molt.

-- FM Flight-feather molt.
+FM - Flight-feather molt.

-- FW Flight-feather wear.
+FW - Flight-feather wear.

-- JP Juvenile body plumage.
+JP - Juvenile body plumage.

-- WNG Wing chord.
+WNG - Wing chord.

-- WEIGHT Body mass.
+WEIGHT - Body mass.

-- STATUS Status.
+STATUS - Status.

-- DATE In dBase, enter as MM/DD/YYYY.
+DATE - In dBase, enter as MM/DD/YYYY.
 In a text file, enter as YYYYMMDD.

-- TIME Omit the final '0'.
+TIME - Omit the final '0'.

-- STATION Station code.
+STATION - Station code.

-- NET Original net designation.
+NET - Original net designation.
 Enter your net number (preferably two digits) or "?" if net number is unknown, left justified

-- DISP Disposition.
+DISP - Disposition.

-- NOTE Enter the note number if the record has a note.
+NOTE - Enter the note number if the record has a note.
 Otherwise, leave blank.

-- PPC Primary coverts.
+PPC - Primary coverts.

-- SSC Secondary coverts.
+SSC - Secondary coverts.

-- PPF Primaries.
+PPF - Primaries.

-- SSF Secondaries.
+SSF - Secondaries.

-- TT Tertials.
+TT - Tertials.

-- RR Rectrices.
+RR - Rectrices.

 - BPL Includes all feather tracts of the head, upperparts and underparts (this field is to be used for MAPS data in and subsequent to 2004). - NF all non-feather parts including bill, mouth, eye, legs, and feet.
 A note is required if this column is used. - NOTES Enter a brief note.
-This field is only 30 characters long so notes must be brief. - FTHR.
+This field is only 50 characters long so notes must be brief. - FTHR.
 PULL Enter 'O' if the outer two rectrices were pulled or 'I' if an inner and outer rectrix were pulled.
 If no feathers were pulled, leave this field blank.

 It is imperative that character fields be entered as character fields. dBase will put '0' into a blank numeric field by default, and there is a big difference between blank and zero!
 Before submitting electronic banding data, it is extremely important that you proof your electronic file against the banding-data sheets for data-entry errors.
-When submitting electronic data not using MAPSPROG, please remember to send paper copies of all data sheets not included in your electronic file, e.g., paper copies of your Summary of Effort, Summary of Results, and Breeding Status List for each station.
-PDF scans of the non-entered data sheets can be emailed if you prefer not to send hard copies.
+When submitting electronic data not using MAPSPROG, please remember to also enter Summary of Effort and Breeding Status List for each station on their appropriate tabs, and send us a scan/photo of your Summary of Results.